NullDev/DiscordJS-Template/README.md

 ## ATTENTION: This is the "no-i18n" branch.

-There is **no** multi language support in this branch.
+There is **no** multi language support in this branch. <br>
 If you want to use the multi language support, please use the ["master" branch](https://github.com/NullDev/DiscordJS-Template/tree/master).

 For Setup / Instructions / Documentation please refer to the [readme in the master branch](https://github.com/NullDev/DiscordJS-Template/tree/master#readme)